mucommander/mucommander/readme.txt

   properly preserved.
 The file entries' date can also be changed using the 'Change date' dialog.
 - SMTP server port can now be changed in the preferences, defaults to 25.
+- New action for deleting selected files without using the system trash (mapped onto Shift+F8 and Shift+Delete by default).
+Contributed by Arik.

 Localization:
 -